W427697/Discord-/code/addons/docs/docs/multiframework.md

 Let's take a look at the React framework implementation of `dynamic` snippets as a reference for implementing this feature in other frameworks:

+TODO: understanding this better, should probably import from `preview-api` instead of `addons`?

 ```tsx
 import { addons, StoryContext } from '@storybook/addons';
 import { SNIPPET_RENDERED } from '../../shared';